No Power After a Storm? Safe Checks and Who to Call

 • Lights are unusually bright in one area and dim in another

-• There is buzzing, smell, or visible damage near the panel or service area
+• There is buzzing, burning smell, sparks, heat, or visible damage near electrical equipment

-• Outdoor equipment or receptacles look wet or damaged
+• Outdoor equipment, receptacles, cords, or devices look wet or damaged

 When to call an electrician

-• A breaker or GFCI keeps tripping after you reset it once.
+• A breaker or GFCI keeps tripping after one reset.

-• There is heat, smell, buzzing, or visible storm damage near electrical equipment.
+• There is visible damage, buzzing, heat, burning smell, sparks, or water exposure near electrical equipment.

 • You are not sure whether the issue belongs to the utility or your home wiring.